Come & Get It (Selena Gomez song): Background and release

 Prior to the announcement of the single, it was speculated that Gomez had collaborated with her friend Taylor Swift on the lead single to her upcoming album; Gomez denied this.
 Gomez first announced "Come & Get It" in March 2013, and confirmed an April 8, 2013 release date.
 Following the announcement, pieces of the song's single cover began being posted on Gomez's official website and social media; the cover was released in full on March 27.
 Philippe Bond and David Bond, also known as The Blonds, designed the costumes and clothing adorned by Gomez for the cover of the single.
 The pair stated "Working with Selena Gomez and her stylist Basia Richards is always an amazing experience [...]
 Selena's style is what The Blonds are all about.
-It’s daring, glamorous, and always fun!"
+It's daring, glamorous, and always fun!"
 She later uploaded an eleven-second teaser for the song on April 1, with yet another teaser following on April 4.
 "Come & Get It" was leaked online on April 6, leading to the track being released for digital download a day prior to what was initially planned.
 On Air with Ryan Seacrest later began streaming the song earlier than initially planned due to the unexpected leak.
 Gomez released an extended play featuring six remixes of the song to digital retailers on May 28, 2013.

-Composition
+Production and lyrics

 "Come & Get It" is an electropop, dance-pop and bhangra song that lasts for a total of three minutes and fifty-one seconds.
 The song is composed in the key of G minor and features a moderate tempo of 80 beats per minute.
 Gomez's vocal range spans from the low tone of F3 to the high note of D5.
 The song opens with a "Bollywood inspired" theme, before transitioning into a more dubstep influenced sound.
 Gomez said the song was inspired by works from pop singer Britney Spears and Skrillex, the latter of which worked on the soundtrack to the film Spring Breakers (2013), starring Gomez.
 Lewis Corner of Digital Spy said the song featured a "dirty, fuzzy bassline" and "grinding beats and one-night-stand synths" before comparing it to recent releases by Rihanna.
-MTV also compared it to work by Rihanna, and stated the song was a "whirling mix of tablas and robo-vocals."
+MTV also compared it to work by Rihanna and stated the song was a "whirling mix of tablas and robo-vocals."
 Jody Rosen of Rolling Stone said the song was an "unimpeachably catchy big-pop stomp, with come-hither lyrics and a string of moody vocal hooks."

+The song helped Gomez develop a more mature image than she had in the past.
+Gomez stated that she had hoped to "create something fun, sassy, and playful, but unexpected" with the song.
+Lyrically, the song speaks of Gomez's desire to rekindle a former romance, claiming she is willing when he is ready to "come & get it".